qubd/mini_ecdsa/README.md

 False
 ```

 *Big Example*: The curve used to verify Bitcoin transactions is known as secp256k1.
-In practice, when someone says 'curve' they usually mean an elliptic curve with a distinguished point of a given order.
+Often when you hear 'curve' in the context of elliptic curve cryptography it means an elliptic curve with a distinguished point of a given order, typically called the base point.
 It's not hard to find out the details for secp256k1 with a few minutes of internetting and converting things to decimal.

 ```
 >>> C = Curve(0, 0, 7, 2**256-2**32-2**9-2**8-2**7-2**6-2**4-1)